marlinspike/Grouper/README.md

 A **Python 3** command line tool to manage Azure Network Security Group Rules

 ## Inspiration
 A cutomer I was working with wanted a way to manage all their NSGs through a single (preferrably GUI) tool, so that a network admin/manager could edit them, without the need to know a scripting lanaguage or ARM.
-Azure NSGs are powerful, but while platform provides versatile traffic rules, it doesn't provide a convenient visual way to manage them across multiple NSGs.
+Azure NSGs are powerful, but while the platform provides versatile traffic rules, it doesn't provide a convenient visual way to manage them across multiple NSGs.
 I've made Grouper to provide a solution for that.

 ## Basics
 Grouper can: